 1 large yellow onion, about 2 cups diced

-1 Serrano chile pepper, about 1 tbsp minced (half deseeded) I used a can of chopped green chilis and kept the juices
+5 large garlic cloves, about 2 tbsp minced 1 Serrano chile pepper, about 1 tbsp minced (half deseeded) I used a can of chopped green chilis and kept the juices

 1 tbsp finely grated fresh ginger